lumeland/react-todo/README.md

 - Edit `_config.ts` file to change Lume configuration, specially the `bundler`
   plugin:
   - The `extensions` array indicates the types of files to load.
-  - The `entries` array contains the different entry points (in this example, the file `/app/main.jsx` is the unique entry point, and will output `/app/main.js` with all dependencies included).
   - The `options` key contains the `Deno.emit()` available options.
     [See Deno docs for more info](https://doc.deno.land/builtin/unstable#Deno.emit)
+- Edit the `import_map.json` file to add/change dependencies.
 - The HTML file is build in `index.tmpl.ts`:
   - Imports the `<App>` component and render it.
   - Exports a function that returns a string with the html page, including the